Gold Standard ADHD

 Diagnostic report

 We will provide you with a written report within 4 weeks of your last assessment session with us.
 If possible, we will share our diagnostic outcome with you, as well as tailored recommendations based on your child’s individual circumstances.
-In addition to emailing the report to you, we will invite you to come in and see us, so that we can discuss the findings together.
+In addition to emailing the report to you, we will invite you to come in and see us for a 30 minute feedback, so that we can discuss the findings together.

 Step